facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 # The Gender-GAP (Gender-Aware Polyglot) Pipeline

-You will find below instructions to compute the run the Gender-GAP pipeline.
+You will find below instructions to run the Gender-GAP pipeline.
-In a nutshell, given a dataset, you can use the script presented below to compute the distributions of genders.
+In a nutshell, given a dataset, you can use `python gender_gap_pipeline/get_multilingual_gender_dist.py` to compute the distributions of genders across the three classes: ***feminine, masculine and unspecified***.

 The pipeline is showcased in the paper *The Gender-GAP Pipeline: A Gender-Aware Polyglot Pipeline for Gender Characterisation in 55 Languages*.